CalyxOS/calyxos.org/pages/_posts/2022-06-09-software-support-timeline.md

 * Google will provide Android 13 for these devices.
 * We'll continue providing Android 13 builds till February 2024 at least.
-* Linux version 4.9 LTS is expected to end January 2024.
+* Linux version 4.14 LTS is expected to end January 2024.
 * We will provide Android 13 builds till then at least.
 If we manage to port Android 14 before that, then we will provide builds for longer.

 ## Pixel 5, 4a (5G), 5a

 * Google will provide Android 14 for these devices.
-* We'll continue providing Android 14 builds till February 2024 at least.
+* We'll continue providing Android 14 builds till January 2025 at least.
-* Linux version 4.9 LTS is expected to end January 2024.
+* Linux version 4.19 LTS is expected to end December 2024.
 * We will provide Android 14 builds till then at least.
 If we manage to port Android 15 before that, then we will provide builds for longer.

 ## Pixel 6, 6 Pro